ant-laz/biglake-metastore-python/README.md

 You can use the library to execute api methods:

-### List all BigLake Metastore Catalogs in a given project & region
+### Catalog - List all BigLake Metastore Catalogs in a given project & region

 ```
 python blms_api.py catalog-list \